Dealing with being vegan in a non-vegan world? That’s the hard part.

-Instead, people stay vegan or not depending on how well they navigate the social, cultural, and emotional aspects of being vegan: continually being asked to defend your eating choices, living with the awareness of animal suffering, feeling the pressure (often self-inflicted) to be perfect, and experiencing guilt, remorse, and anger.
+Instead, people stay vegan or not depending on how well they handle the social, cultural, and emotional aspects of living vegan.

-By implementing the tools provided in this book, readers will find they can live ethically, eat healthfully, engage socially—and remain a joyful vegan.
+Using the tools provided in this book, readers will find they can live ethically, eat healthfully, engage socially joyfully.

 About the Author

-Colleen is an award-winning author of six books, including the bestselling The Joy of Vegan Baking, and Color Me Vegan.
+Colleen is the author of six books, including The Joy of Vegan Baking and Color Me Vegan.

-She is an acclaimed speaker and a multimedia host, beloved for her entertaining and unparalleled cooking shows and her inspiring podcast, Food for Thought, which was voted Favorite Podcast by VegNews magazine readers.
+She is a public speaker and a multimedia host.
+Her inspiring podcast, Food for Thought, was voted Favorite Podcast by VegNews magazine readers.

 Colleen is a regular contributor to National Public Radio and has appeared on The Food Network and PBS.